palpratik56/various-disease-prediction/README.md

 ## Project Overview

-The **Various Disease Prediction** project aims to implement solutions for different biomedical disease prediction problems in a simple yet effective manner.
+The **Various Disease Prediction** project aims to implement solutions for different biomedical disease prediction problems (Breast cancer,Kidney stone,diabetes) in a simple yet effective manner.
 This project utilizes **Streamlit** for deployment, providing an interactive web application where users can input data and receive predictions based on the implemented models.

 ## Features